 Notes: The suite’s first multi-component target and its first real-world agent shipping a disclosed security posture (SECURITY.md).
 One combined Worker Remit names the in-process LLM Agent as the primary RAISE subject and gives the Desktop operator layer its own sub-headings within each section — so this is the regression anchor for the SKILL.md multi-component remit path.
 Step 6 MCP evaluation runs against a launch mechanism (env-filter + tool-description-poisoning scanner) rather than a static .mcp.json.
 Praxen should find: the default-local terminal backend runs LLM-emitted commands on the host while untrusted web/email/MCP surfaces are ingested (OS isolation is opt-in — the agent’s own SECURITY.md §2 names this exact gap); dangerous-shell auto-approval fails open in non-interactive / non-gateway / non-cron contexts; PostHog telemetry defaults on (opt-out) for official Desktop builds; SSH accept-new TOFU plus no non-root remote-user guard.
 It must also credit the operative controls — fail-closed adapter/API auth, the un-overridable credential blocklist (GHSA fix), exact-pinned deps + supply-chain CI, redacting rotating logs, the hardline command blocklist — so the score lands at the Partial→Established boundary, not Absent.
 A weighted score below the Partial floor here means the scoring over-corrected on the disclosed default-isolation gap and ignored the real controls.
 Judgment-sensitive: whether the default-isolation seam is scored Critical or High is the one call that moves the weighted score (2.75 Partial ↔ 3.15 Established across the three baseline runs); the finding set is stable.

-Compare against the baseline (the hard gate — do this first)
+Compare against the baseline (do this first)

 Then, for each target, open the HTML report and check: